Positivity in T-Equivariant K-theory of flag varieties associated to Kac-Moody groups: Introduction

 Finally, we have included an appendix by M. Kashiwara where he determines the dualizing sheaf of $X^u$.

 An informed reader will notice many ideas taken from very interesting papers [B] and [AGM] by Brion and Anderson-Griffeth-Miller respectively.
 However, there are several technical difficulties to deal with arising from the infinite dimensional setup, which has required various different formulations and more involved proofs.
-Some of the mazor differences are:
+Some of the major differences are:

-(1) In the finite case one just works with the opposite Schubert varieties $X^u$ and their very explicit BSDH desingularizations which allows an easy calculation of the dualizing sheaf of the analogue of $\tilde{\mathcal{Z}}$.
+(1) In the finite case one just works with the opposite Schubert varieties $X^u$ and their very explicit BSDH desingularizations.
 In our general symmetrizable Kac-Moody set up, we need to consider the Richardson varieties $X^u_w$ and their desingularizations $Z^u_w$.
 Our desingularization $Z^u_w$ is not as explicit as the BSDH desingularization.
-Then, we need to draw upon the result due to Kumar-Schwede [KuS] that $X^u_w$ have Kawamata log terminal singularities and use this result to calculate the dualizing sheaf of $\tilde{\mathcal{Z}}$.
+Then, we need to draw upon the result due to Kumar-Schwede [KuS] that $X^u_w$ has Kawamata log terminal singularities (in particular, rational singularities) and use this result (together with a result due to Elkik) to prove that ${\mathcal{Z}}$ has rational singularities (cf. Proposition \ref{ratlsing}).

 (2) Instead of considering just one flag variety in the finite case, we need to consider the `thick' flag variety and the standard ind flag variety and the pairing between them.
 Moreover, the identification of the basis of $K_T^0(\bar{X})$ dual to the basis of $K^T_0({X})$ given by the structure sheaf of the Schubert varieties $X_w$ is more delicate.